-Consider a task in which the state set is continuous and two-dimensional.
-A state in this case is a point in 2-space, a vector with two real components.
-One kind of feature for this case is those corresponding to circles in state space, as shown in Figure 9.6.
+Consider a task in which the natural representation of the state set is a continuous two-dimensional space.
+One kind of representation for this case is made up of features corresponding to circles in state space, as shown in Figure 9.6.
+If the state is inside a circle, then the corresponding feature has the value